openhab/openhab-snap/README.md

-# Snappy openHAB
+# openHAB-snap

-OpenHAB server packaged as a snap.
+openHAB packaged as a snap for Ubuntu core.
 It consists of:
   - java runtime
   - openhab 2.0-beta

 ## How to install

-This openHAB snap is available in the store for release series 16 (e.g. Ubuntu 16.04).
+This openHAB snap is available in the Ubuntu store for release series 16 (e.g. Ubuntu 16.04).
 Install via:

 $ sudo snap install openhab